colbyfayock/media-ecommerce-workshop/lessons/06 - Using the Next.js Image component with Cloudinary.md

 #### Getting Started

-Opting to Loaders are an easy change, where back inside of `next.config.js`, we want to update our `images` property to:
+Opting in to Loaders are an easy change, where back inside of `next.config.js`, we want to update our `images` property to:

 ```
 images: {